Ibexian/EastMeetsKitchen/_posts/2016-09-28-vegan-apple-cider-donuts.md

     <img src="/images/229-15.jpg">
 </figure>

 So here's my take on fluffy apple cider donuts.
 Moisture and air was key because I knew since these were baked that it would have a hard time competing against fried donuts, so I wanted to concentrate on the light and fluffy airiness that are in fried donuts.
+The fat in the coocnut milk and oil helped with moisture and the baking soda with cider vinegar really made this batter nice and airy.

 <figure>
     <img src="/images/229-2.jpg">